 Is burning camphor good for health?

 Yes.
-Its healing properties and menthol-like smell helps alleviates stress and are good for health.
+Its healing properties and menthol-like smell helps alleviate stress and are good for health.

 How much camphor is toxic to humans?